itissandeep98/SheroesSurvey/README.md

 ● The accessibility to the form will be divided into three groups.

 - Admin: Create and modify forms.
 Unrestricted accessto the database.
-- Editor: Create and modifyforms.View the data of the form they created and export the inputs.
+- Editor: Create and modify forms.View the data of the form they created and export the inputs.
 - End-User: Fill up the forms.
 Report an issue to Editor/Admin.

 **Medium Priority**